Welcome to our Chelmsford campus

 We're also just a ten-minute walk from the centre of Chelmsford and everything the city has to offer.

-Here's an overview of some of the facilities and events on campus.
+Here's a guide to some of the facilities and events on campus.

 As well as the eateries below, vending facilities are available across campus.